Wool church: Cirencester

 The Church of St. John the Baptist, Cirencester is the parish church for Cirencester, Gloucestershire.
 Dubbed 'The Cathedral of the Cotswolds', it is built of Cotswold stone and is one of the "largest parish churches in England".
 It contains various tombs and monuments with some fragments of medieval stained glass and wall paintings.
 In 1508, major reconstruction took place funded by the wool trade making it an excellent example of a Wool church.

 Southwold

-Another grand Suffolk church is St. Edmunds in Southwold which retains medieval chancel screens.
+Another grand Suffolk church is St. Edmunds, Southwold which retains medieval chancel screens.

 Cawston

 St. Agnes' Church at Cawston, Norfolk is also well known as a "wool church."
 Its fifteenth century nave and western tower were financed by Michael de la Pole, Earl of Suffolk, who had grown rich from the wool business.
 As is typical of a 'wool church,' St. Agnes's scale is far grander than was required by a modest medieval village.
 And the Earl of Suffolk spared no expense in embellishing the interior: the de la Pole crest is carved above the entrance; French stone was used for the tower and nave; the roof, although the typical wooden East Anglian style, is an elaborate hammerbeam confection with elaborate angels curving off the beam ends, and a trio of angels on outstretched wings hovering over each clerestory window.

 Clearly in East Anglian medieval times, sheep furnished the currency for architectural atonement.